DataDog/documentation/content/en/continuous_integration/setup_pipelines/custom_tags_and_metrics.md

 ## Adding tags to pipeline traces

 Tags can be added to the pipeline span or to the job span.
-To do this run:
+To do this, run:

 {{< code-block lang="bash" >}}
 datadog-ci tag [--level <pipeline|job>] [--tags <tags>]
 {{< /code-block >}}

-A valid [Datadog API key][3] has to be specified using the environment variable `DATADOG_API_KEY`.
+You must specify a valid [Datadog API key][3] using the environment variable `DATADOG_API_KEY`.

 {{< site-region region="us5,us3,eu" >}}
-The [Datadog site][1] has to be specified using the environment variable `DATADOG_SITE`.
+You must specify the [Datadog site][1] using the environment variable `DATADOG_SITE`.

 [1]: /getting_started/site/
 {{< /site-region >}}

-The example below adds the tag `team` to the pipeline span.
+The following example adds the tag `team` to the pipeline span:

 {{< code-block lang="bash" >}}
 datadog-ci tag --level pipeline --tags team:backend
 {{< /code-block >}}

-The example below adds the tag `go.version` to the span for the current job.
+The following example adds the tag `go.version` to the span for the current job:

 {{< code-block lang="bash" >}}
 datadog-ci tag --level job --tags "go.version:`go version`"
 {{< /code-block >}}

-You can then create facets from the tags by click on the gear next to the tag name in the [pipeline executions page][4] and then clicking on the `create facet` option.
+To create facets from the tags, click the gear icon next to the tag name in the [pipeline executions page][4], and then click the **create facet** option.

 {{< img src="ci/custom-tags-create-facet.mp4" alt="Facet creation for custom tag" style="width:100%;" video="true">}}

 ## Adding metrics to pipeline traces

-Numerical tags can be added to the pipeline span or the job span.
-To do this run:
+To add numerical tags to the pipeline span or the job span, run:

 {{< code-block lang="bash" >}}
 datadog-ci metric [--level <pipeline|job>] [--metrics <metrics>]
 {{< /code-block >}}

-A valid [Datadog API key][3] has to be specified using the environment variable `DATADOG_API_KEY`.
+You must specify a valid [Datadog API key][3] using the environment variable `DATADOG_API_KEY`.
 {{< site-region region="us5,us3,eu" >}}
-The [Datadog site][1] has to be specified using the environment variable `DATADOG_SITE`.
+You must specify the [Datadog site][1] using the environment variable `DATADOG_SITE`.

 [1]: /getting_started/site/
 {{< /site-region >}}

-The example below adds the metric `error_rate` to the pipeline span.
+The following example adds the metric `error_rate` to the pipeline span:

 {{< code-block lang="bash" >}}
 datadog-ci metric --level pipeline --metrics "error_rate:0.56"
 {{< /code-block >}}

-The example below adds a metric `binary.size` to the span for the currently running job.
+The following example adds a metric `binary.size` to the span for the currently running job:

 {{< code-block lang="bash" >}}
 datadog-ci metric --level job --metric "binary.size:`ls -l dst/binary | awk '{print \$5}' | tr -d '\n'`"
 {{< /code-block >}}

-You can create a measure by clicking on the gear next to the metrics name in the [pipeline executions page][4] and then clicking on the `create measure` option.
+To create a measure, click the gear icon next to the metrics name in the [pipeline executions page][4] and then click the **create measure** option.

 ## Further reading